GovTechSG/techpass-user-docs/docs/step1-request-for-techpass-and-seed-provisioning-as-public-officer.md

 <!--
 **Note**<br>
-> If you are a vendor or contractor, you are strongly encouraged to follow the steps mentioned in the Request for TechPass and SEED provisioning as vendor page.
+> If you are a vendor, you are strongly encouraged to follow the steps mentioned in the Request for TechPass and SEED provisioning as vendor page.
 This is irrespective of whether you are furnished with a non-SE GSIB device or not.-->

 ## Audience